sbaldrich/notes/dev/microservices.md

 * Always do the partition with the Single-reponsibility principle in mind
 * Package together things that change at the same time and for the same reasons
 * Take UNIX utilities as an example (do one thing right)
+* The smallest *atomic* unit of service that delivers business value.

 > **Goal:** Most changes affect only one service